 Definition.
 Kautz Plaza is the elevated concrete area north of Jefferson Street and south of Market Street bounded by Calvin Hall to the south, Iowa Memorial Union Parking Ramp to the west, Trowbridge Hall to the north, with T. Anne Cleary Walkway (formerly North Capitol Street), John Pappajohn Business Building, and Gilmore Hall to the east.
 The T. Anne Cleary Walkway is not deemed part of the plaza, for purposes of this policy.

 Number of Events / Tables.
 More than one event at a time may be scheduled on the plaza.
-The number of events permitted simultaneously will be the decision of the Vice President for Student Life.
+The number of events permitted simultaneously will be the decision of the IMU Event Services Office.
 Tables may not be placed in the walkway area between the general curb lines.

 Definition.
 Hubbard Park is the green space west of Madison Street and north of Iowa Avenue.
 The space is bounded by the railroad tracks and the Iowa River on the west, the Iowa Memorial Union driveway to the north, Madison Street to the east, and Iowa Avenue to the south.
 Danforth Chapel is not deemed a part of the park.